UpstreamInno/guardian_client/README.md

 * Confirmed by test (test# should be entered)
 * Strongly suspected (self-assessed against high fever)

-When a user is confirming a COVID case their entire location track is uploaded to cloud service (with permission).
+When a user is confirming a COVID-19 case their entire location track is uploaded to cloud service (with permission).
 This data is for the last 5 days and all location time-data points.
 Your location data is encrypted so only the server can decrypt (this is done with public/private keypair generated when you signed up for the service)

 Server then checks which users have intersected time and region with you (the infected subject)